nightscout/cgm-remote-monitor/lib/plugins/maker-setup.md

 ### 11. Adding Maker_Key to Website

 ### In a Heroku.com website deployment, the Website, vars look like this:
-### Make sure you have Enabled "Maker" in the Enable line as well.
+### Make sure you have added "maker" to the Enable line as well.

 ![maker_key_entry](./maker-setup-images/maker_key_entry.jpg)